mrkchoi/airbnb_clone/README.md

 #### [Aerbnb Design Documents](https://github.com/mrkchoi/airbnb_clone/wiki)

 #### User Authentication
-* Users can sign up or log in to use the application.
+* Users can sign up or log in to use the application
-* Users can also log in through a demo account.
+* Users can also log in through a demo account

-User credentials are securely hashed, salted, and stored as a password digest.
+User credentials are securely hashed, salted, and stored as a password digest

 ```ruby
 class User < ApplicationRecord